cp - Copy files and objects

-If the log file already exists, gsutil will use the file as an input to the copy process, and will also append log items to the existing file.
-Files/objects that are marked in the existing log file as having been successfully copied (or skipped) will be ignored.
-Files/objects without entries will be copied and ones previously marked as unsuccessful will be retried.
-This can be used in conjunction with the
+If the log file already exists, gsutil uses the file as an input to the copy process, and appends log items to the existing file.
+Objects that are marked in the existing log file as having been successfully copied or skipped are ignored.
+Objects without entries are copied and ones previously marked as unsuccessful are retried.
+This option can be used in conjunction with the

 until gsutil cp -c -L cp.log -r ./dir gs://bucket; do sleep 1 done

 The -c option enables copying to continue after failures occur, and the -L option allows gsutil to pick up where it left off without duplicating work.
 The loop continues running as long as gsutil exits with a non-zero status.
 A non-zero status indicates there was at least one failure during the copy operation.

 No-clobber.
 When specified, existing files or objects at the destination are not replaced.
 Any items that are skipped by this option are reported as skipped. gsutil performs an additional GET request to check if an item exists before attempting to upload the data.
 This saves gsutil from retransmitting data, but the additional HTTP requests may make small object transfers slower and more expensive.

 Preserves ACLs when copying in the cloud.
 Note that this option has performance and cost implications only when using the XML API, as the XML API requires separate HTTP calls for interacting with ACLs.
 You can mitigate this performance issue using

 gsutil -m cpto perform parallel copying.
 Note that this option only works if you have OWNER access to all objects that are copied.
 If you want all objects in the destination bucket to end up with the same ACL, you can avoid these performance issues by setting a default object ACL on that bucket instead of using

 Note that it's not valid to specify both the

 Enables POSIX attributes to be preserved when objects are copied.